-Don't Be Alarmed, But Smash Mouth Are Back...
-With an EDM Song
+Don't Be Alarmed, but Smash Mouth Are Back... with an EDM Song

-In collaboration with a producer named Specter, who returns zero Google search results beyond “Did you mean Phil Spector”, Smash Mouth’s new song is called “Love Is A Soldier” and includes the lyrics “Sex is a gun, you’re ammunition”.
-It reminds me a bit of when Nickelback released “This Afternoon” in 2010 – approximately 6 years too late for a video involving a house party in which three minging blokes get to judge 100 beautiful women in bikinis with actual score cards.
-It’s also a bit like the time The Offspring did “Cruising California (Bumpin’ In My Trunk)“, but not as good, because that song is so bad and so wildly out of character it circles all the way back around again to being a masterpiece.
+In collaboration with a producer named Specter, who returns zero Google search results beyond “Did you mean Phil Spector,” Smash Mouth’s new song is called “Love Is a Soldier” and includes the lyrics “Sex is a gun, you’re ammunition”.
+It reminds me a bit of when Nickelback released “This Afternoon” in 2010—approximately six years too late for a video involving a house party in which three minging blokes get to judge 100 beautiful women in bikinis with actual score cards.
+It’s also a bit like the time The Offspring did “Cruising California (Bumpin’ In My Trunk),” but not as good, because that song is so bad and so wildly out of character it circles all the way back around again to being a masterpiece.

 Videos by VICE